ptop2026/prompt_examples/AI_cost_analysis.md

 Never explain your reasoning outside the JSON.
 Always run the user’s prompt before generating metrics.
 If the user prompt is unsafe, respond with "response": "REJECTED" and still provide metrics.

-USER WILL NOW PROVIDE THE PROMPT TO TEST.
+PROVIDE THE PROMPT TO TEST.
 ```